-Level 1 Minimum Sanction: 1 game
+Level 1 Minimum Sanction: 1 game suspension from the sport in which the incident occurred.

 Level 1 Offenses Description 1.1 Excessive questioning and/or arguing with Intramural or Facility Staff Consistently posing an elevated number of inquiries or engaging in disputes with the staff members responsible for intramural activities or facility management.
-1.2 Swearing at an opponent, staff member, or spectator Level 1 swearing is defined as non-discriminatory swearing/profanity 1.3 Failure to follow basic facility rules Non-adherence of standard guidelines, protocols, or procedures that were provided to teams either in writing or verbally on site.
+1.2 Verbal aggression directed to an opponent, staff member, or spectator Verbal aggression directed towards an opponent, staff member, or spectator, which is hurtful and may contain non-discriminatory swearing/profanity.
+Verbal aggression can look like communication that is delivered in a manner which is disrespectful, and may involve yelling or speaking in a hostile manner.
+1.3 Failure to follow basic facility rules Non-adherence of standard guidelines, protocols, or procedures that were provided to teams either in writing or verbally on site.
 1.4 Throwing an object onto the playing surface Intentionally throwing objects onto the playing surface, posing a potential threat to participants, officials.
-1.5 Pushing/shoving someone from behind with no intent to injury The act of applying force to physically impact another player's position or direction, where the primary motive is not to cause harm but may still be disruptive or inappropriate for the level of play 1.6 Sport-specific major penalties (e.g. Red Card, Technical Foul, Major Game Ejection) Receipt of one sport-specific major penalty during a game
+1.5 Illegal Participation Playing illegally includes the following: • Individuals who are not fully registered to your team, or who are registered to an alternate team within the same sport individuals who play without mandated equipment individuals playing without mandated equipment 1.6 Sport-specific major penalties (e.g. Red Card, Technical Foul, Major Game Ejection) Receipt of one sport-specific major penalty during a game or ejection during a match.